+2.1.
 Figures and tables

 Images should be prepared in TIFF or JPG format at 300dpi or higher (preferably at 600dpi or higher), and should be embedded in the text as well as submitted as separate files.
 Figures should be embedded in line with the text.
 They should not be placed within text boxes and they should not float above the text.
 They must be placed at a fixed position in the text between paragraphs.
 The reason for this is so that the editors can easily keep track of the images when the formatting of the page is changed.
-Do not use letters under size 10 point within the illustrations.
-(For comparison, note that the captions below the figures are also 10 point font.)
+Do not use letters under size 8 point within the illustrations.

 Figures should be made clear and understandable.
-The diagrams should contain quantity units, always in SI standards.
+The diagrams should contain quantity units, only in SI standards.
 Maps, photos and sketches should contain a scale bar, and maps should have a North arrow.
 Do not use numerical ratios to describe the scale because the scale may change in printing or re-sizing.
 Tables should be organised in manageable size, and data communicated in tables should not be repeated in the text.
 Maps should mention the source of the data in the map.